June 21, 2019 | Purdue University Global

 What Are the Education Requirements for a Medical Assistant?

 In most states, there are no formal education requirements to become a medical assistant, but employers may prefer to hire those who have completed a postsecondary program.
 These programs offer hands-on training with medical equipment and procedures and prepare graduates for clinical and administrative work.
-Programs are offered in a traditional classroom setting with a clinical component or as a hybrid online/clinical model.
+Programs are offered as a hybrid online/clinical model.

 For example, Purdue Global’s Medical Assistant Certificate program is a hybrid online/onsite program that allows you to study the curriculum online while periodically working onsite with supervising physicians to practice such tasks as:

 In addition to clinical tasks, courses in medical assisting are designed to help you learn the procedures for proper reporting, the fundamentals of charting, and basic accounting.